AllLiver/Froggi/README.md

 NOTICE: froggi in the future will be using docker, and precompiled binaries will no longer be available so if for any reason you prefer to use binaries please compile it yourself
 Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases")
 If your platform does not have a pre-compiled binary please follow the instructions to [compile](https://github.com/AllLiver/FOSSO?tab=readme-ov-file#compilation "how to compile") repository yourself
+If using precompiled Windows build, it is crucial that quick edit mode is turned off on Command Prompt

 # Compilation
 - Download the source code from the latest [release](https://github.com/AllLiver/FOSSO/releases "releases") (usually main branch is not stable)
-- Install [Rust](https://rustup.rs/ "rustup") if it it's not installed
+- Install [Rust](https://rustup.rs/ "rustup") if you do not have it installed
 - Make sure you have basic C build tools (Windows and MacOS usually have them pre-installed)
 - Run this command in the same directory as the cloned repository
 ```